iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 ![Architecture diagrams of a non-equivariant network, lambda-equitune using the original implementation and our version of it](images/architecture_diagrams.svg)

-By applying these changes and testing with 90 degree rotations as the group transformation, we achieved an increase of [xx points] in top-1 accuracy, as can be seen in [table x].
+By applying these changes and testing with 90 degree rotations as the group transformation, we achieved an increase of xx in Top1 accuracy on CIFAR100 when using 90 degree rotations as the group transformations and only training the weight network (pre-finetuning), as can be seen in the table below.
 This underlines the fact that using a truly equivariant version of lambda-equitune outperforms the existing implementation even when tested on invariant tasks.
 In (section x) we explore the performance of this method on truly equivariant tasks.

 ### EquiAttention: Using Attention as a feature combination method